-Elizabeth is a sought-after workshop speaker, facilitator, and moderator; she regularly contributes to local, regional, and national events around the continent.
+Elizabeth is a sought-after keynote speaker, workshop educator, meeting facilitator, and panel moderator; she regularly contributes to local, regional, and national events around the continent.
 Her diverse audiences have included farmers, food entrepreneurs, sustainable businesses, nonprofit organization staff, technical assistance providers, investors, lenders, philanthropists, foundations, fund managers, young people with wealth, local business networks, and students.
-If you are interested in hosting her for a workshop in your community, please be in touch.
+If you are interested in having her participate in an event in your community, please be in touch.

 Fundraising Techniques for Small Businesses, from the Traditional to the Cutting Edge